-PowerShell + DevOps Global Summit’s OnRamp track is a distinct ticket type that includes admission to a separate track of content designed for entry-level technology professionals.
-Less a conference and more of a guided, hands-on class, OnRamp is taught by some the industry’s leading PowerShell instructors.
-It’s more than just an introduction to PowerShell as a technology; OnRamp is also an introduction to the PowerShell community and ecosystem.
-By blending classroom time with time in Summit’s general sessions, keynotes, and social events, OnRamp attendees can supercharge their entry into the broader world of DevOps and IT.
+The PowerShell + DevOps Global Summit’s OnRamp is a distinct ticket type that includes admission to a separate track of content designed for entry-level technology professionals.
+Less a conference and more of a guided, hands-on class, OnRamp is taught by some of the industry’s leading PowerShell instructors and subject matter experts.
+OnRamp is also an introduction to the PowerShell community and ecosystem.
+By blending an instructor-led classroom experience with time in Summit’s general sessions, keynotes, and social events, OnRamp attendees can supercharge their entry into the broader world of DevOps and IT.

 Attendees should also install Visual Studio Code, which is a free, cross-platform code editor.
 Install/Setup assistance for PowerShell and VS Code cannot be provided by our on-site staff.
 Please visit the forums on PowerShell.org if you have questions or need assistance.
 After registration and a few weeks before Summit, we’ll be in touch with all OnRamp attendees about the buddy program, on-site requirements, and more.
 We suggest registering using a personal email address (versus a corporate one) to help ensure those communications make it through.
 OnRamp attendees should also carefully watch our forums and our Twitter for updates prior to Summit.